Beamanator/fdi/README.md

 ## Developer Notes

 When you hook up to an api, you probably had to create credentials in `console.developers.google.com`.
-If you hook up your project to a website (say, for example, frisbee-is-awesome.netlify.com), You will need to "whitelist" this domain to use your credentials.
+If you hook up your project to a website (say, for example, frisbee-is-awesome.netlify.app), You will need to "whitelist" this domain to use your credentials.

 When you're trying to use the google-api methods `gapi.client.sheets.spreadsheets.values`...
 Make sure your spreadsheet has Link-sharing on - even just 'Anyone with the link "Can View" your spreadsheet'.